tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 Ask students the following question:

-* How do you think we can improve the model accuracy?
+* How do you think we can improve the model's accuracy?

   * **Sample Answer:** We can add more neurons to the hidden layer.